BiaPyX/BiaPy-doc/source/get_started/quick_start.rst

 BiaPy offers several execution methods, designed to accommodate a range of expertise levels, from beginner to advanced:

 * **Graphical User Interface (GUI)**: With a user-friendly wizard, ideal for beginners.
-Have a look at our quick GUI walksthrough video:
+Have a look at our quick GUI walkthrough video:

     .. raw:: html